Yaminoys: Elliott Yamin and the Yaminoys

 "My experience was unforgettable, amazing.
 It was very eye-opening as to how powerful music is and how blessed I am to be a part of it.
 It was amazing to see how strong and how much that Filipinos admire American music and are so devoted to it.
 Some of the most loyal fans I've ever met, and I honestly can't wait to play a full show over there and do a full set with my band.
 I had an absolute blast and I would love to go back any day," the highly gifted singer said in response to a question during the live chat sponsored by Oscar Mayer to promote its "Sing the Jingle Be A Star" contest, in October 2007.

 Elliot would occasionally mention the Yaminoys in his MySpace blogs.
 He dedicated his October 21, 2007 entry to his Filipino fans in the wake of the Glorietta blast, which occurred nearly a month after Elliott performed in that mall.

 Yaminoys Today

-As of May 2008, those registered in the yahoogroup number more than 300.
+As of May 2008, those registered in the Yahoo group number more than 300.
 Their online presence has grown—the Yaminoys have Friendster, Multiply, and MySpace accounts.
 They also exchange views via PinoyExchange.com and a special forum at Etrainstation.com.